City law lowdown

 Spare some change, Gov?

 While on the subject of debt, there are other types of loan-based financings with which you will need to be conversant.
 Project finance uses debt to fund big infrastructure projects in energy (power stations), transport (airports, motorways), health (hospitals) and education (schools).
-Lawyers specialising in these deals are known as project finance lawyers and the deals are often called PPP (public-private partnerships) or PFI (public finance initiatives) deals because they are public-sector projects funded in the private sector.
+Lawyers specialising in these deals are known as project finance lawyers and the deals are often called PPP (public-private partnerships) or PFI (private finance initiatives) deals because they are public-sector projects funded in the private sector.

 Asset finance is where a bank (the lessor) buys a big bit of kit such as an aircraft or a ship and leases it to an airline or shipping company (the lessee).
 It’s cheaper than borrowing by way of a loan because the bank owns the asset so it feels more secure, and there are usually tax advantages.
 Aviation finance and ship finance are industries in their own right with asset finance lawyers specialising in advising banks and lessees.